 Aligned with implementing in full our strategy of providing specialist sixth forms for vocational and academic education, we expect to continue to make significant investment in the provision of specialist teaching and facilities and in digital learning and ITC.
-The cash flow statement shows that in the year ended 31 July 2021, we made £1.2 million of educational capital investment and, as outlined in note 20 to the accounts, we have made capital commitments for a further £1.2 million of educational capital investment.
+The cash flow statement shows that in the year ended 31 July 2022, we made £3.3 million of educational capital investment and, as outlined in note 20 to the accounts, we have made capital commitments for a further £2.6 million of educational capital investment.
+This includes ESFA grants received.